It might come as a surprise to most guys, but there is a proper way to be combing your beard each day.

 How To Comb Your Beard

-It can’t be repeated enough, but choosing a beard comb with the right teeth is essential.
+It can’t be repeated enough, but choosing a comb with the right teeth is essential.
 Wider teeth comb will glide through your beard easier.

 Plastic is the wrong choice, for example, because it causes static, snags and it damages your beard.